nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_docs/readme.md

 - README - This document.
 - Documentation - This is where you can find the user guides of the TouchComm and AsicProgrammer Python modules.
 - Software Update - This is where you can do PinormOS system update on the Raspberry Pi.
-- ADB Data - This is where you can view real-time heatmap plots of delta and raw image reports.
+- ADC Data - This is where you can view real-time heatmap plots of delta and raw image reports.
 - Erase and Program - This is where you can do chip reprogram with a .hex file.

 ### Workspace